Rattle of a Simple Man: Production

 Sydney Box emerged from a temporary retirement from filmmaking to buy the rights to the play for £50,000.
 Box originally wanted Peter Sellers for the lead role but he was too expensive.

 Reception

 Box office

 The film was not a success at the box office.

 Critical

 Variety commented that "most of the charm and tenderness that occasionally illuminated Charles Dyer’s successful play has been lost in this coarsened, fatuous film.
+Only a lively, vivid performance by Diane Cilento in a contrived role holds much interest, though a sound cast does spartan work in juggling the sparse material."

+The Monthly Film Bulletin wrote: "Such merit as Charles Dyer's stage original possessed sprang from the fact that it was almost entirely a two-hander, a carefully modulated duologue between Percy and Cyrenne in which the humour almost counterbalanced the sentimentality.
+Here, everything has been conventionally opened out and coarsened.
+Harry Corbett grossly overplays the coy gaucherie; the Italian family (including sinister, black-shirted brother, lecherous stepfather and grieving mama) is pure melodrama; and the whole atmosphere of London sin is fetchingly ludicrous.
+Miraculously, though, by her astringent playing Diane Cilento almost achieves the impossible in creating a character out of nothing."

+Leslie Halliwell said: "Archetypal farcical situation with sentiment added to string it out to twice its proper length.
+Production values modest but adequate."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "Harry H Corbett strays into Norman Wisdom territory in this disappointing comedy from the husband-and-wife team of Sydney and Muriel Box.
+In adapting his play for the big screen, Charles Dyer so overdoes the pathos that what few laughs there are seem rather cruel and out of place.
+As the innocent following his football team to Wembley, Corbett is unconvincingly wide-eyed, although his scenes with prostitute Diane Cilento have a certain sweetness about them."

-Only a lively, vivid performance by Diane Cilento in a contrived role holds much interest, though a sound cast does spartan work in juggling the sparse material"; while Sky Movies called it "a rather touching and at times richly amusing extended playlet about an 'innocent' football fan from the north, and the night he spends talking to a London prostitute in her flat.
+Sky Movies called it "a rather touching and at times richly amusing extended playlet about an 'innocent' football fan from the north, and the night he spends talking to a London prostitute in her flat.
 Not very plausible, perhaps, but winningly done.
 As Cyrenne, the streetwalker, Diane Cilento is persuasive and just right.
 And Harry H Corbett was able to break away completely from his Steptoe image.
 Michael Medwin is also very good as Corbett's big-talking friend."